hanggammon/botgammon/doc/protocol.md

     Request:       PATCH /api/v1/games/<id>/reset
     Response:      HTTP 200

-Resets the game at <id>.
+Resets the game at id.
 Clients are notified through a WebSocket protocol message of the reset event and all sockets/players are dropped from the game.

     Request:       POST /api/v1/games/<id>/players
     Request Body:  { "name" : "mark" }
     Response:      HTTP 200
-    Response Body: { "websocket" : "XXXX" }
+    Response Body: { "websocket" : "<socket URI>" }

+Adds a player to the game at id.
+The player name is passed in as a request field through JSON.
+The response JSON contains a socket URI for the WebSocket client/server connection.

 Response bodies are in JSON format.
 In addition to the indicated fields the following fields are present for indicating API success or failure: